The Truth They Never Told You

 What's actually happening inside a bored cat's body

 Cats are obligate hunters.
-Their physiology is built around a daily cycle of stalking, catching, and killing.
+Their bodies are built around a daily cycle of stalking, pouncing, and killing.
 In the wild, that happened naturally, multiple times a day.
 The moment a cat moves indoors permanently, that entire biological program goes dark.
-The neurological drive is still there.
-It shows up as window-staring, door-crying, and the 3am yowl, but the output has nowhere to go.
-Over months and years, the physical consequences accumulate quietly in three specific systems that vets watch closely, but rarely connect back to enrichment.
+The drive is still there.
+You see it in the window-staring, the door-crying, the 3am yowl.
+But it has nowhere to go.
+Over months and years, the consequences build quietly across three systems that vets watch closely but rarely connect back to one thing: enrichment.

 The Three Systems